Freeze-fracture

-Freeze-fracture is a natural occurrence leading to processes like erosion of the earths crust or simply deterioration of food via freeze-thaw cycles.
-To investigate the process further freeze-fracture is artificially induced to view in detail the properties of materials.
-Fracture during freezing is often the result of crystallizing water which results in expansion.
-Crystallization is also a factor leading to chemical changes of a substance due to changes in the crystal surroundings called eutectic formation.
+Freeze-fracture is a natural fracturing phenomenon that leads to processes like erosion of the Earth's crust or deterioration of food via freeze-thaw cycles.
+Freeze-fracture can be induced artificially to view in detail the properties of a material.
+Fracture during freezing often results from the expansion of crystallizing water.
+Crystallization is also a factor leading to chemical changes of a substance due to changes in the crystal surroundings, called eutectic formation.